GameStop's profit forecast disappoints, shares fall

-GameStop Corp (GME.N) forecast worse-than-expected earnings for the crucial holiday quarter, dashing hopes that new game consoles from Sony Corp (6758.T) and Microsoft Corp (MSFT.O) will fire up sales for the U.S. videogames retailer.
+GameStop Corp forecast worse-than-expected earnings for the crucial holiday quarter, dashing hopes that new game consoles from Sony Corp and Microsoft Corp will fire up sales for the U.S. videogames retailer.

 Shares in the company slid 6 percent even after the company raised its full-year profit outlook, as many investors had hoped for an even stronger finish to 2013, driven by the first new gaming consoles in years from the industry's top hardware manufacturers.